Plastic Man: JLA

 During the story arc "The Obsidian Age", Plastic Man and the other main members of the JLA were transported through time thousands of years earlier to the beginning days of Atlantis.
 During a battle with the antagonists, Plastic Man was frozen and then shattered into pieces.
 Having no way to locate all the pieces, much less fix him, with the technology of the day, the JLA returned to their own time.
 There they were eventually successful in finding all the pieces and restoring Plastic Man.
-Plas had been conscious the entire time but unable to move, which had a profoundly negative effect on his mind.
+Plastic Man had been conscious the entire time but unable to move, which had a profoundly negative effect on his mind.
 He admitted he had lost his nerve and quit the JLA, hoping to live a regular life.
 This return to normalcy was made easier after a new encounter with his now-teenage son, which made Eel feel that the boy needed a father and a normal life.
-Eventually, Batman convinced Plas to return to his life as a super hero again when they needed his shape-shifting skills and immunity to telepathy to defeat the Martian Manhunter, who had regressed to a racial memory of the long-forgotten 'Burning Martians' after overcoming his weakness to fire.
+Eventually, Batman convinced Plastic Man to return to his life as a super hero again when they needed his shape-shifting skills and immunity to telepathy to defeat the Martian Manhunter, who had regressed to a racial memory of the long-forgotten 'Burning Martians' after overcoming his weakness to fire.
 After a few more cases, Plastic Man is present at the memorial service held after this incarnation of the Justice League officially disbands during the Infinite Crisis storyline.